 Engineering is about combining ideas from mathematics, physics, and many other fields to design objects and systems that serve human needs.
-An undergraduate in major in physics can serve as a springboard for studying engineering.
+An undergraduate major in physics can serve as a springboard for studying engineering.
 At Wellesley, students can explore a wide range of possibilities in the field of engineering, either by taking a single course or a coordinated group of courses designed to prepare them for graduate study in an engineering discipline.
-These prospects are made possible by Wellesley’s exchange programs with two excellent local institutions: Franklin W. Olin College of Engineering, a new pioneer in educating future engineers, and Massachusetts Institute of Technology (MIT), a world leader in engineering research and education.
+These prospects are made possible by Wellesley’s exchange programs with two excellent local institutions: Olin College of Engineering, a pioneer in educating future engineers, and Massachusetts Institute of Technology (MIT), a world leader in engineering research and education.

-Wellesley is an excellent place for students interested in both a liberal education and engineering; it would not be a good fit for students who are interested in a purely engineering undergraduate experience.
+Wellesley is an excellent place for students interested in both a liberal arts education and engineering; it would not be a good fit for students who are interested in a purely engineering undergraduate experience.